KKanistan06/Password-Manager/README.md

 ## 🌐 Live Demo

-You can view the live demo of the app on (https://password-managerapp.netlify.app/signin).
+You can view the live demo of the app on [Password Manager](https://password-managerapp.netlify.app/signin).

 ## 📦 Installation